 In order to provide services within an Enhanced Care Program, agencies operating under an STRTP framework will need to update and/or create a new Plan of Operations and Program Statements for Community Care Licensing (CCL) review and approval.
 Depending on the content of their existing Plan of Operations, FFA based programs may need to update these documents for CCL as well to achieve the flexibility needed for this program.
 These updates will enable programs to operate under adjusted structures and providing clarity to licensing departments about the ways in which the structure, services and supports available within ECPs are distinctly different from "standard" ISFC or STRTP programming.
+A list of the licensing application sections that may need updates are listed in Appendix C.

 If not already in place, ECPs using an STRTP licensure model will also need to work with the Department of Health Care Services (DHCS) to ensure Mental Health Program Approval of any new program sites.
 Providers can anticipate the need to work with the local CCL liaison, as well as CDSS leadership and state-level CCL staff in order to address barriers within existing STRTP or ISFC regulations and to discuss area where exceptions may be necessary in order to best serve the youth identified for treatment within an ECP.